orbbec/OrbbecSDK-dev/src/shared/environment/OrbbecSDKConfig.md

 # Orbbec SDK Configuration File Introduction (OrbbecSDKConfig_v1.0.xml)

+The Orbbec SDK configuration file is an XML file that defines the global configuration of the Orbbec SDK.

+Upon initialization, the SDK Context will load a configuration file and apply as global configurations.
+If you have your own configuration file, you can specify it by entering the file path when calling the Context constructor.
+If you don't provide a path (or input an empty string), the SDK will look for a file named `OrbbecSDKConfig.xml` in the working directory.
+If neither the specified file nor the default file is found, the SDK will revert to using the built-in default configuration file.

 ## Log Configuration
 Log configuration mainly sets the Log level, the Log level output to the console, the Log level output to a file, configures the path for saving Log files, sets the size of each Log file, and sets the number of Log files.